 Skiing and snowboarding is fantastic exercise.
 When going on a trip like this you’ll likely be on the slopes for a good number of hours each day, and may even work out some muscles you rarely use.
 After a long day you will probably start to feel it and if you plan to go after Christmas then it’s a great way to burn off some of those holiday pounds and beat the winter blues.

-Although there will likely be lots of people on the slopes, and also in the restaurants and bars, actually whilst on the slopes I find it incredibly peaceful.
-One of my favourite things is to sit on a chair lift with the cold wind in my face and just get lost in thoughts.
+Although there will likely be lots of people on the slopes, and also in the restaurants and bars, actually whilst on the slopes, I find it incredibly peaceful.
+One of my favourite things is to sit on a chairlift with the cold wind in my face and just get lost in thoughts.
 I also like to stop now and then on the slopes and just relax and enjoy the view and watch people going past.
-For me that is one of the highlights of snowboarding and being up the mountains.
+For me, that is one of the highlights of snowboarding and being up in the mountains.

 Other posts you may like: